Federated Feature Selection for Cyber-Physical Systems of Systems: Related Works

 \subsection{Distributed Learning}

-Distributed learning, in the literature, is considered from several perspectives.
-A very consistent body of work deals with distributed learning based on the Federated Learning (FL) framework.
-FL is a distributed learning framework initially proposed by Google, where a large number of mobile or edge devices participate in a collective and distributed training of a shared model. \cite{Konecny2015,McMahan2016c}.
-Federated Learning is an iterative procedure spanning over several communication rounds until the convergence is reached.
-Based on this paradigm, several modifications have been proposed concerning (i) new distributed optimisation algorithms~\cite{Wang2018,Amiri2019, Karimireddy2019,Mohri2019}, and (ii) privacy-preserving methods for federated learning~\cite{Mao2018,MOTHUKURI2021619}.
+Distributed learning is considered from several perspectives in the literature.
+A very consistent body of work deals with distributed learning based on the \ac{FL} framework. \ac{FL} is a distributed learning framework initially proposed by Google, where a large number of mobile or edge devices participate in a collective and distributed training of a shared model. \cite{Konecny2015,McMahan2016c}. \ac{FL} is an iterative procedure spanning over several communication rounds until the convergence is reached.
+Based on this paradigm, several modifications have been proposed concerning (i) new distributed optimisation algorithms~\cite{Wang2018,Amiri2019, Karimireddy2019,Mohri2019}, and (ii) privacy-preserving methods for \ac{FL}~\cite{Mao2018,MOTHUKURI2021619}.
 Alternatively, other approaches do not rely on a centralised coordinating server.
-In~\cite{Valerio:2016aa,Valerio:2017ab}, authors propose a distributed and decentralised learning approach based on Hypothesis Transfer Learning (HTL).
-Similarly to the Federated Learning framework, authors assume that several devices hold a portion of a dataset to be analysed by some distributed machine learning algorithms.
+In~\cite{Valerio:2016aa,Valerio:2017ab}, authors propose a distributed and decentralised learning approach based on Hypothesis Transfer Learning.
+Similarly to the \ac{FL} framework, authors assume that several devices hold a portion of a dataset to be analysed by some distributed machine learning algorithms.
 The aim of \cite{Valerio:2016aa,Valerio:2017ab} is to provide a learning procedure able to train, in a decentralised way, an accurate model while limiting the network traffic generated by the learning process.
 The vast majority of the distributed learning solutions, presented in the literature, focus on the model's training, giving the feature engineering phase for granted.
 Until now, the idea of performing \ac{FS}, directly, on edge devices remains unexplored.

-In the literature only few approaches that cope with \ac{FS} in distributed settings.
-In \cite{ye2019}, authors present a distributed algorithm for the feature selection based on the Intermediate Representation.
-The purpose of the Intermediate Representation is to preserve the privacy of data that allow the node to exchange to each other the data they hold.
-Therefore, in this method t\ac{FS} is performed under the assumption that all data are available to the \ac{FS} algorithm.
+In the literature only few approaches cope with \ac{FS} in distributed settings.
+In \cite{ye2019}, authors present a distributed algorithm for \ac{FS} based on the Intermediate Representation, which aims at preserving the privacy of data, allowing the node to exchange each other the data they hold.
+Therefore, in this method \ac{FS} is performed under the assumption that all data are available to the \ac{FS} algorithm.
 Moreover, the method presented by the author depends from the specific learning model that uses the selected features.